Lupe Tortilla's Charro Beans is a delicious side dish that's perfect with any Mexican main course, or any time you want a hearty side dish of beans.

-I freaking HATE beans.
-With all of my heart, mind, soul, and body.
+Full disclosure:, I have always hated beans.
+I hate them with all of my heart, mind, soul, and body.
 The smell makes me gag, even.
 If I go out for Mexican, I always ask for a double-order of rice instead of beans.
 (Refried beans are the worst...they look like someone already digested them for you.
 Ew.)

 In a fit of bravery one night, and because a friend really encouraged me to do so, I had a little taste of the charro beans that came with my meal every time I visited Lupe Tortilla's in Houston.
-To my surprise, not only were the edible, they were actually good!
-Just goes to show you that a bunch of bacon can fix just about anything...even frijoles al charra.
+To my surprise, not only were they edible, they were actually good!
+Just goes to show you that a bunch of bacon can fix just about anything...even frijoles a la charra.

-I also have to share my gratitude with someone who guys by DiBs over at Texas Monthly, who unknowingly blessed us by posting this recipe online.
+I also have to share my gratitude with someone who goes by DiBs over at Texas Monthly (page has now been removed), who unknowingly blessed us by posting this recipe online.
 To my dear Lupe, please know that I'd come to your restaurant instead of making them at home if you'd only open up a branch in central Florida, but for now I'm cooking away at this secret recipe in my kitchen!

 - 4 slices bacon